First in a two-part series

 You can't chat with a group of builders today without hearing about slowing sales, and the industry is anticipating a prolonged period of softer market conditions.
 This two-part series will explore the impact of valuations on home-building companies.

-In this issue, we debunk valuation myths and discuss how a softer market affects valuations.
-Next month, we'll detail valuation methodologies.
+In this article, we debunk valuation myths and discuss how a softer market affects valuations.
+In Part 2, we'll detail valuation methodologies.

 Our valuation methodology builds on three premises: